Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Do not fill the optim combo box in code
 - [target 1.6] REFACTORING (Alban): Move the TD and LDRAW Remap information in the XML part description file: check if we can remove the hard code exception for the ramp?
+TD registry file is stored in: HKEY_CURRENT_USER\Software\Train Depot\Track Designer\Registry    and the keyname is "Filename"
 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)

 Bug fixed in 1.6.0.0: